Bucks County and Philadelphia

 Installation & Cost

 Concrete driveways take longer to pour and cure and usually cost more, depending on the finish and thickness.
+The added rigidity and longevity can be appealing, but like the differences seen in running on concrete vs asphalt, the harder surface often comes with trade-offs in comfort and flexibility.

 Our take: If budget and speed are priorities, asphalt is typically the better option.